 All Trust Services offered through OpenSRS have the highest encryption levels available, compatible with over 99% of all browsers and include globally recognized certification seals.

-The OpenSRS Trust Services offering includes certificates from Comodo, GeoTrust, SiteLock, Symantec, thawte, and Trustwave.
+The OpenSRS Trust Services offering includes certificates from Sectigo, GeoTrust, SiteLock, Symantec, Thawte, and Trustwave.

 The terms vary by supplier and product, and range from one to two years.

-- Comodo offers a comprehensive range of highly-trusted SSL certificate products designed to meet the needs of every business.
+- Sectigo offers a comprehensive range of highly-trusted SSL certificate products designed to meet the needs of every business.

 - GeoTrust is one of the world's largest SSL certificate providers, with more than 100,000 customers in over 150 countries.
 Its product line is extremely popular with small businesses.